MolSSI-MDI/MDI_MC_Demo/README.md

     def mdi_node(self, node_name, coordinates=None, energy=None):
         self.delta_energy_from_driver = 0.0
 ```
-Note that the `>ENERGY` command doesn't affect the calculation in any way - the `self.delta_energy_from_driver` variable is not currently used anywhere else in the code.
+Note that the `>ENERGY` command doesn't currently affect the calculation in any way - the `self.delta_energy_from_driver` variable is not currently used anywhere else in the code.
 We will address this issue in the next section.